juicedata/juicefs-csi-driver/docs/en/guide/pv.md

   secret-key: <SECRET_KEY>
   # Adjust mount pod timezone, defaults to UTC.
   # envs: "{TZ: Asia/Shanghai}"
-  # You can also choose to format a volume within the mount pod fill in format options below.
+  # If you need to format a volume within the mount pod, fill in format options below.
   # format-options: trash-days=1,block-size=4096
 ```